 - Reno Fire Conclave – Controlled Burn – Dave King: teaching safe performance

 - Los Angeles Fire Conclave – Ted LeCouteur: teaching fire tool making and safe use

 - NW Fire Conclave – Maque da Vis (Cirque de Flambe) & Tabasco (Pyrosutra): Creation of a public fire performance working within their community

-- 1st Spin Jam Seattle, this event is to allow spectators to become participants.
+- 1st Spin Jam Seattle, this event allowed spectators to become participants.

-- 2nd A NW Conclave performance, this performance will be orchestrated to allow vignettes of groups and individuals, that occurs around the audience
+- 2nd A NW Conclave performance, this performance orchestrated vignettes of groups and individuals that occurred around the audience

 - New York Fire Conclave – Ben Bartelle (Flambe Volupte): to create equipment for open workshops and outreach